xsro/xsro.github.io/typst/Control-for-Integrator-Systems/3double.typ

   $
   sigma=v+c |x|^(1/2) "sign"(x)
   $
+  We call this 2-SM(Second Order Sliding Mode)

   == Second Order Sliding Mode Control

+The $n$-th Order Sliding Mode Control means the relative degree of the sliging variable system is $n$ and the controller drives the system variable to zero in *finite time*.

   Twisting Control is the typical controller charaterized by
   $